indenkun/infun/README.md

 Cannot be used except in a Windows environment where Rtools40 or later is installed.

+You may not be able to use the functions in Rtools42(on R 4.2.x).
+Please configure Rtools42 before executing the function.

 `Rtools.pacman.package.list()` is a function that outputs a list of packages that can be installed by Rtools pacman from repository.
 By specifying arguments, you can extract only those packages that are